iotaledger/iota-wiki/content/libraries/wallet.md

 ---
 title: Wallet Library
-description: 'Wallet libraries contain all the features you need to safely build wallets or integrations that require value-based transfers, such as exchanges and pay-as-you-go systems.'
+description: 'WThe wallet library has everything that you need to safely build wallets or integrations that require value-based transfers, such as exchanges and pay-as-you-go systems.'
 ---

 # Wallet Libraries

-Wallet libraries have everything that you need to safely build wallets or integrations that require value-based transfers, such as exchanges and pay-as-you-go systems.
+The wallet library has everything that you need to safely build wallets or integrations that require value-based transfers, such as exchanges and pay-as-you-go systems.

 ![Layered Overview](/img/libraries/wallet_layers_overview.svg)